Interactive visualization of ephys data

 Extra spikes beyond those of the selected clusters are shown in gray.
 These spikes come from clusters whose best channels include the first selected cluster's peak channel.

-Keyboard shortcuts for AmplitudeView - change_marker_size ctrl+wheel - next_amplitude_type a - previous_amplitude_type shift+a - select_x_dim alt+left click - select_y_dim alt+right click Snippets for AmplitudeView
+Keyboard shortcuts for AmplitudeView - change_marker_size ctrl+wheel - next_amplitudes_type a - previous_amplitudes_type shift+a - select_time alt+click - select_x_dim shift+left click - select_y_dim shift+right click Snippets for AmplitudeView

 Cluster statistics view